Often year after year, we hear about bullion thefts, and they typically pertain to some small fry inside job or novice thief.

 New World Gold Robberies

-There was Spanish gold and silver looting of the new Americas around the time of the 16th Century.
+There were Spanish gold and silver looting of the new Americas around the time of the 16th Century.
 This pre-industrial revolution gold mining took a conservatively estimated 154 tonnes of gold and 7,440 tonnes of silver back to invading European coffers.

 Nazi Gold Thefts